Search Site

 Third party custody cases require the courts to balance the interests of the child and the parent.
 The burden is on the third party custodian to prove that awarding custody to himor her is in the child’s best interests.

-Call our Oakdale law firm for help with third party custody matters
+Call our Minnesota law firm for help with third party custody matters

 Our family law attorneys are prepared to guide you through the third party custody process.
 Appelhof, Pfeifer & Hart, P.A. delivers tenacious, attentive legal representation for individuals and families throughout Minnesota, including in Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
 Call us today at 651-379-3024 or contact us online to arrange an appointment.
 There is no charge for case consultations, and flexible scheduling is available.